ccz181078/Coq-BB5/readme.md

 We can save more information on the tape, for example, use a queue of fixed size or a LRU cache to save the update history of each position on the tape.
 This is implemented by increasing the size of the charset $\Sigma$ without affect to the TM's haltness.
 The NGramCPS decider is improved a lot by this way.

-`NGramCPS_decider_impl1` use an fixed size queue for update history.
+`NGramCPS_decider_impl1` use a fixed size queue for update history.

 `NGramCPS_decider_impl2` doesn't use update history.